 Why Call Us?

-The main reason is because we are working with some of the more experienced hernia mesh patch lawyers around the country, who are filing hernia mesh patch lawsuits for victims.
-We feel these companies were negligent in not properly testing their product and for also misleading many people into thinking these hernia mesh patches would not , but also were just as safe as the conventional non-metal on metal hip implants.
-Feel free to call us at 1-800-992-6878 or contact us online for a free and no obligation case evaluation.
-We are happy to help you get the compensation you deserve.
+The main reason is because we are working with some of the more experienced hernia mesh patch lawyers across the country, who are filing hernia mesh patch lawsuits for victims.
+If you have been injured by a hernia mesh patch, you may be entitled to compensation for pain and suffering among other loss.
+We can help you get the compensation you deserve.
+Call us toll free at 1-800-992-6878 or contact us online for a free, no obligation case evaluation.